sergiokmpos/Terminal_UNO/README.md

 ## :office: Where

-- Turon on yout Pycharm and Lets go!
+- Turon on your Pycharm and Lets go!

 ## :person_with_blond_hair: Who